 The University of South Wales’ Performing Arts degree offers an all-round intensive study of performance skills focusing on acting for theatre, film and voice, devised performance, technical production and directing for theatre.
 It will introduce you to varied traditions such as drama, dance, music, circus, carnival, storytelling, cabaret, stand-up comedy, mime and more and ways in which those practices are combined.

-Our Performing Arts degree explores the diverse and interdisciplinary nature of contemporary performance.
-In addition to circus skills tutors from Cardiff’s internationally renowned NoFit State Circus, our core teaching team are all experienced performers, practitioners and academics working across the full range of contemporary performance.
+Our Performing Arts course explores the diverse and interdisciplinary nature of contemporary performance.
+From circus skills to street theatre to live music performance, our core teaching team are all experienced performers, practitioners and academics working across the full range of contemporary performance.
 Your performing arts training will explore the dynamics of voice and body in live performance, including physical conditioning through preparation for circus and movement work.
 Your study of music and sound, acting and physical theatre will also include considering important histories and critical perspectives to help you create original work for public performance.

-There will be many opportunities for student-led, independent practical projects: in years two and three you can pursue a specialist field of your choice and in your third year you can undertake placements and create and perform a showcase project.
+There will be many opportunities for you to complete independent practical projects – you can pursue a specialist area of your choice in years two and three, as well as placements and the chance to create and perform a showcase project in year three.

 Optional modules include: